 If your phone has a bug that disables tethering or your carrier doesn’t support it, you can still share your mobile data with your PC through any of the available third-party tethering applications.
 This software is easy to acquire and available for download from Google Play for Android and the Apple store iOS devices.
 However, keep in mind that some of them may need root access or payment.
 Nevertheless, below is a step-by-step guide on how to use this method:

 - Install the third-party application on your phone

 - Run the software

 - Step up your network

 - Connect your PC to your phone by joining the created network via Wi-Fi

 While you may rarely ever use this method, it’s best to download a third-party application that doesn’t require root or money to operate.
 This recommendation is predicated on the fact that rooting may be problematic for your phone, and briefly dedicating your hard-earned money to fix a problem with more efficient solutions is unnecessary.

-Share Smartphone Internet to Desktop PC or Laptop Without WiFi
+How to Share Smartphone Internet to Desktop PC or Laptop without WiFi

 The section above presented you with the step-by-step process to initiate these alternative methods with little extra information.
 For this reason, this segment will emphasize these methods and offer additional details that weren’t covered previously.